TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 for washing and cleaning.

 What struck us as the most bizarre though, was how far it was removed from civilisation.
 Connected to the mainland at the edge of Seletar, the jetty is off the grid with no water and no electricity supply.
-Meaning none of that 4G LTE WiFi that fuels our social media addiction.
+To stay connected to the rest of Singapore, some huts have roofs with solar panels for electricity, and the fishermen collect rainwater for washing and cleaning.

 Jenal jetty - garden